 Want to stop your dog eating poop?
-A great place to start is their diet, but below we explore some of the other reasons why your dog might be doing it, and some easy steps you can take to deter the habit.
+A great place to start is their diet, but below we explore other reasons why your dog might be doing it, and some easy ways to deter the habit.

-If your dog is eating poop in their own environment, it could also stem from an innate desire to keep their ‘den’ clean.
-This behavior can be traced back to their wolf descendants who would eat the poop of the sick or injured pack members who couldn’t go outside - not only to keep the den clean, but also to stop parasites’ eggs hatching into infectious larvae (which would develop if feces were left for longer than 2 days).
+- Environmental reasons.
+If your dog is eating poop in their own environment, it could also stem from an innate desire to keep their ‘den’ clean, like their wolf descendants who would eat the poop of sick or injured pack members.

-The other thing to note is that dogs are natural scavengers - anything with a strong smell or taste is interesting to them.
-Dogs that eat a highly processed diet will often have smelly, larger stools compared to dogs eating a biologically-appropriate diet such as raw-alternative food like ZIWI Peak air-dried, with natural ingredients.
+Also, anything with a strong smell or taste is interesting to dogs, and those on a highly processed diet will often have smelly, larger stools compared to dogs eating a biologically-appropriate diet such as raw-alternative food like ZIWI Peak®.

 Various studies have put ‘anti-poop-eating’ products to the test, with little success.

-Raw food is better for your dog (than highly processed food) in every way.
-It’s great for joint health, oral health, and is full of digestive enzymes to help your dog process their meals.
-The cherry on top is that a raw diet actually produces much smaller and less smelly stools, which will be less enticing for your dog to eat!
+Raw food is better for your dog than highly processed food and actually produces much smaller and less smelly stools, which will be less enticing for your dog.

-Ashleigh Macpherson (pet guardian of Kaya) knows firsthand how transitioning to a raw diet can deter a pesky poop-eating habit...
+Ashleigh Macpherson (pet guardian of Kaya) knows how transitioning to a raw diet can help:

 Here are some other tips to remember: